danieltjw/aifutures/README.md

 ### AGI

+AGI has had many definitions such as being almost human-like in capabilities.

+Optimistic experts^ predict a 50% chance by or before 2030.

+Possibly sooner:
+    - LLMs can appear almost fluent with far less parameters comparatively to the human brain
+        - Reaching the same complexity of the human brain may not be required
+            - Speed of electronics compared to neutrons
+            - Better compression / Kolmogorov complexity
+            - Lottery ticket hypothesis

+Possibly later:
+    - Scaling current architecture alone might not be enough
+        - Additional architecture or algorithm may be required

+The author refers to this more relaxed definition of AGI as proto-AGI.

+^Such as Kurzeil, Legg

+---

+### Independent AGI

 _The author's definition of AGI is of a higher standard than the general expert consensus._

 Independent Artificial General Intelligence (I-AGI) will need to be able to pass as a human: